University of Timbuktu: Djinguereber Mosque

 The Djinguereber Mosque was initially built when Mansa Musa I returned from a pilgrimage to Mecca, but was reconstructed between 1570 and 1583 by Imam Al-Aqib ibn Mahmud, who was the qadi of Timbuktu.
 He added the southern portion of the mosque as well as the wall which surrounds the cemetery and situates itself to the west.
 The Djinguereber Mosque minaret is among the most noticeable landmarks of the Timbuktu landscape with its dominating structure.
+It is unclear if any advanced scholarship took place at the Djinguereber mosque, as only children are mentioned studying in its environs during the 16th century.

 Sidi Yahya Mosque

+Early 20th century photo of the Sidi Yahya Mosque.
+The mosque was subsequently rebuilt and redesigned in 1939.

 The Sidi Yahya Mosque was named after Sidi Yahya al-Tadallisi, a friend of the ruler Muhammad-n-Allah.
 The Sidi Yahia Mosque, located to the south of the Sankore Mosque, was erected around 1400 AD by the marabout Sheikh El Moktar Hamalla.
 It was built with the expectation of a holy man who would emerge some forty years later as Cherif Sidi Yahia, who would then be chosen as the Imam.
 Much like the other two mosques, Sidi Yahia was also restored by Imam Al Aqib from 1577 to 1588.
+The mosque was significantly rebuilt in 1939, resulting in its current appearance.